alokm/defi-wallet/Backend.md

 	- Install [Amplitude.com](https://amplitude.com/) - User activity and engagement analytics
 	- Install [FullStory.com](https://www.fullstory.com/) - User behavior insights and analytics
 - Configure Product Analytics Stack
-	- Wire up dashboards to track *median users* by skill and *MID* users by account age
-	- Wire up dashboards to track two user segments: *casual users* and *power users* by cohort
+	- Wire up dashboards to track user personas by **ability**, **experience**, and **size of wallet**
-	- Wire up dashboards to track two user maturity levels: *noobs* vs *EXP* users corresponding to new users vs experienced users.
 	- Setup Amplitude.com to run standard user engagement reports by cohort and user segment
 	   - Wire up actions corresponding to each product page and feature entry point
 	   - Wire up features end-to-end across app and cross platform
-	- Setup FullStory.com to run per user behavior insights and analytics reports
+	- Setup FullStory.com to run per user behavior insights and analytics to understand user journeys, particularly across device
+	- Build an Engagement funnel from activation to multiple steps of a user's engagement journey as they discover the apps full capabilitiies

 ### Product Operations Dashboard - ProductOps

+Build a ProductOps dashboard that measures **Activity**, **Engagement** and **Satisfaction** by cohort on an ongoing basis.
+Where cohort is a basket of users who activated in the same time period (weekly or monthly).
+By measuring cohorts against each other over time, we can identify the impact of new feature enhancements and other strategies for improving product engagement by release date.

+**ProductOps Dashboard** - Starter Pack

 * Optimize for **activity, engagement and satisfaction**
   * **activity:** measures active users and core activity metrics across features and actions by platform (mobile, web, chrome app, etc.)
     * daily, weekly, monthly active users